ShenyiQinxin/k8s-learning/points.md

 k taint node --all node-role.kubernetes.io/master-
 ```

-### Create a pod (2 containers) exposed by the port, and a service to expose the pod in the cluster
+### 2. Create a pod with 2 containers, and a service
+> exposed by the port, and a service to expose the pod in the cluster
 ```console
 curl http://rawfileofsomepodfromdoc.yaml >> singleContainerPod.yaml
 k create -f ingleContainerPod.yaml; k get pod; k delete pod ingleContainerPod